diantyapitaloka/College-Piechart/README.md

 - Optimal for Limited Categories: They are most effective when the dataset has a small number of categories (ideally 4–6).
 Using a pie chart with too many categories can lead to a cluttered and difficult-to-interpret visualization.
 - Facilitates Quick, Concise Communication: Pie charts are highly valued in business and reports because their intuitive shape allows for a quick overview without needing detailed figures.
 They are perfect for executive summaries or reports that require conveying information concisely yet informatively.
 - Strategic Starting Point: To enhance readability, the largest slice should typically begin at the 12 o’clock position and progress clockwise.
 This follows natural eye-tracking patterns and helps the audience immediately identify the most significant category.
+- The Power of Contrast: High-contrast color palettes should be used to differentiate between adjacent slices, especially when categories have similar values.
+This ensures that the boundaries of each "piece of the pie" are distinct and prevents the data from blending together visually.

 ## 🌌⭐☂️ Code ☂️⭐🌌